Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_config.md

 npm i -g ganache-cli
 ```

-Once the installation is complete, we will set it up in our truffle-config.js by uncommentting the development object, host, port and network_id
+Once the installation is complete, we will set it up in our truffle-config.js by uncommenting the development object, host, port and network_id

->More can information on Truffle config can be found [Here](https://hardhat.org/config/)
+>More can information on Truffle config can be found [Here](https://www.trufflesuite.com/docs/truffle/reference/configuration/)

 ```js
  networks: {